conglomerate/wan-optimizer-onug-spring-2014/README.md

 We consider the setting of an enterprise with a single data center and many branch offices.
 Users in the branch office run applications with components (i.e. servers) hosted in the data center.
-These may be voice or desktop virtualization applications that have QoS requirements to function well.
+These may be voice or desktop virtualization applications that have QoS requirements.

 Each branch office has one or more WAN links connecting it to the corporate data center.
 These WAN links vary in quality: some links satisfy stringent QoS (SLA)